jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - 4.1.7 Wireless networks (e.g. LiFi, Wi-Fi, Zigbee, satellite)
   - **Narrowband**: refers to a communication channel or system that operates with a small bandwidth, meaning it uses a limited range of frequencies to transmit data; in contrast to broadband, which can carry large amounts of data over a wide frequency range, narrowband systems focus on efficient transmission of smaller amounts of data, often over long distances, by using lower data rates and narrower frequency bands
-  - **light fidelity (Li-Fi)**: a form of wireless communication technology that relies on light to transmit data, with theorectical speeds up to 224Gbits/sec
+  - **Light Fidelity (Li-Fi)**: a form of wireless communication technology that relies on light to transmit data, with theorectical speeds up to 224Gbits/sec
   - **Radio Frequency Identification (RFID)**: a technology used to identify and track objects or individuals using radio waves, with two main components: an RFID tag (or transponder) and an RFID reader; the tag contains a small microchip and an antenna, and the reader emits a signal that communicates with the tag to retrieve the stored information
     - Passive Tags don't have their own power source, relying instead on the energy from the RFID reader's signal to transmit data
     - Active Tags have a battery and can broadcast signals over longer distances